DrSkyr1d3r/dlh-cyber_security/threat-modeling-fundamentals/0-ecommerce_platform.md

 Principle of least privilege, role-based access control (RBAC), server-side authorization checks, regular security patching, and input validation.

 # What trust boundaries exist in this system?
 Describe at least three.
+## Browser / React Frontend → Backend API
+This is a trust boundary because data moves from the user-controlled browser into the backend system.
+The frontend cannot be trusted because users can modify requests using browser developer tools, Burp Suite, or scripts.
+Therefore, the backend must validate all input, check authentication, and enforce authorization.
+## Backend API → PostgreSQL Database
+This is a trust boundary because data moves from the application layer into the protected database layer.
+The database stores sensitive information such as users, orders, and payment-related records.
+The backend should only send validated queries, use parameterized statements, and access the database with least-privilege permissions.
+## Backend API → Stripe Payment Service
+This is a trust boundary because the system communicates with an external third-party payment provider.
+Payment requests and responses leave the e-commerce system and cross into Stripe’s environment.
+Communication must use HTTPS, API authentication, and Stripe webhook/signature verification before marking payments as successful.